NestorGarciaPlatas/LokiSorterExcel/README.md

 # LokiSorterExcel
-LokisorterExcel is for visualizing logs in a excel it filters by Alerts Warnings Notices.
+LokisorterExcel is for visualizing the loki logs in a excel and sort the logs by Alerts Warnings Notices.

 To use it install this libraries
 ```